smartbch/docs/hotfix/upgrade_to_sbchd_v046p1.md

 # Upgrade smartbchd to 0.4.6-p1

-Because of mis-configuration bug of v0.4.6 which incorrectly set a planning feature's enable height to 8000000 (it should be math.MaxInt64), smartbchd stoped at 7999999.
+Because of a mis-configuration bug of v0.4.6 which incorrectly set a planning feature's enable height to 8000000 (it should be math.MaxInt64), smartbchd stoped at 7999999.
 We are very sorry for all the inconvenience!

 We release a new version v0.4.6-p1 to fix this.
 This version added some hot-fix code to the staking logic and tendermint to allow a three-day interim one-validator period for chain-restarting, and the normal validators will come back after this period.

-Now some of the smartbchd nodes have been updated and smartBCH has recovered from this bug.
+Now some of the smartbchd nodes have been updated and the RPC server https://rpc.smartbch.org can provide services.

 If you are running nodes with smartbchd-v0.4.6, please upgrade them to v0.4.6-p1.